V4Fire/Client/src/core/data/README.md

 }
 ```

-The value is also can be declared as a function, which is invoking on each request.
+The value can also be declared as a function that is invoked at each request.

 ```js
 import Provider, { provider } from 'core/provider';